FilipStenbeck/backbone-coffeescript-demo/README.md

 backbone-coffeescript-demo
 ==========================

-Small demo of backbone and CoffeeScript and of using JST templates.
+Small demo of building a backbone app with CoffeeScript and of using JST templates.
 Built with the Yeoman Backbone generator